 Reloading PWC Trailers – Before Backing Into the Water

 With your tow vehicle in 4-wheel drive (if you have it), back down the boat ramp.
 If the launch is wide enough for more than one vehicle at a time, for courtesy’s sake pick a side and don’t hog the centre.
-Before backing into the water, check to make sure the electrical plug between trailer and tow vehicle is undone (should have happened at launch time) and that bunks are clear and properly positioned.
-Also, flip the lever on the trailer winch from the lock position to allow the winch strap(s) to be pulled out freely.
+Before backing into the water, check to make sure the electrical plug between trailer and tow vehicle is undone.
+(You should already have done this at launch time.)
+Also, that bunks are clear and properly positioned.
+Next, flip the lever on the trailer winch from the lock position to allow the winch strap(s) to be pulled out freely.

 Reloading PWC Trailers – Position Trailer Bunks

-Then pull forward until the bunks are half out of the water because if they are in any deeper, the personal watercraft may float off them during loading.
-This is especially important if you are loading alone and have to get off the PWC to secure its front – relieved of your weight, it might float out of position.
+Next, pull forward until the bunks are half out of the water.
+If they are in any deeper, your personal watercraft may float out of position during loading.
+This is especially important if you are loading alone and have to get off the PWC to secure its front.
+Relieved of your weight, it might start to float away.
+Before exiting your tow vehicle, make sure it’s in park.
+I also recommend setting your parking brake as an added safety precaution.

 Reloading PWC Trailers – Hook Jet Ski Up To Trailer

-If there’s only one person available to reload, this is where you have to get off the personal watercraft to hook the front up to the trailer.
-If you have an additional person at the trailer, the operator can stay in place aboard the jet ski.
+If you’re reload alone, this is where you have to get off the PWC to hook the front up to the trailer.
+If you have an additional person at the trailer, the operator can stay in place aboard the jetski.

 The person doing the trailer hook up should pull out the winch strap far enough to reach the metal eye on the PWC bow.
-The winch strap should go between the two metal sides that the roller is mounted to, and under the roller to hold the strap in place between the metal sides during towing.
+The winch strap should go between the two metal sides that the roller is mounted to.
+Then it goes under the roller to hold the strap in place between the metal sides during towing.

 Reloading PWC Trailers – Easy Does It